NLDaza/Jungle-mod/docs/useful functions.md

 Every function has a link to the official documentation.
 If a function has no link, there is no documentation for it.

 Functions are meant to work inside an object although not specified.
-For example, 'Search for objects' functions work with the object 'Global' but all functions inside 'Container' need an container object like a deck, a bag, a zone or 'Global'.
+For example, 'Search for objects' functions work with the object 'Global' but all functions inside 'Container' need a container object like a deck, a bag, a zone or 'Global'.

 Example:
 ```LUA